Browser does not support script.

 Teaching

-I teach on undergraduate modules in the BSc Psychology course, mainly related to individual differences and personality.
+I teach undergraduate modules in the BSc Psychology course, predominantly on the Forensic Pathway modules.
 I am currently contributing to the following modules:

 Research

-My research focuses on exploring how individual and personality characteristics of a police officer affect investigative interviewing of suspects.
-Specifically, my focus lies in understanding the dyadic interactions between suspects and interviewers throughout the interview process, and how these interactions affect the overall outcomes.
-Within this research, I am interested in exploring both adaptive and maladaptive characteristics, delving into traits associated with the Five Factor Personality and Dark Triad model, and examining the advantages and disadvantages they present for the investigative interviewing.
+My research focuses on exploring how individual and personality characteristics of a police officer affect rapport-building and the investigative interviewing outcomes of suspects.
+Specifically, my focus lies in understanding the personality interactions between suspects and interviewers throughout the interview process, and how these interactions affect rapport and the overall outcomes.
+Within this research, I am interested in exploring both adaptive and maladaptive characteristics, including traits associated with the Five Factor Personality and Dark Triad model, and examining the advantages and disadvantages they present for investigative interviewing.

 In addition to this primary area of focus, I have also undertaken research in different fields of forensic psychology, including hostage negotiation, relational security within prison and mental health services, and the long-term psychological impact of the COVID-19 pandemic on both staff and patients within high-secure services.